qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

  Hillshade map with azimuth 300 and vertical angle 45

-Particularly interesting is to give the hillshade map a transparency value and overlap it with the elevation raster:
+Particularly interesting is to give the hillshade layer a transparency value and overlap it with the elevation raster:

 .. figure:: /static/user_manual/processing_algs/qgis/hillshade_2.png